 A Megatrend is a long-term driving force that is observable now and will continue to have a global impact in years to come

-Aggravated by pollution, overexploitation of natural resources and environmental degradation will lead to severe, pervasive and possibly irreversible changes for people, assets, economies and ecosystems around the world.
+The climate would continue to change even if all emissions from human activities suddenly stopped.
+However without a much stronger abatement, anthropogenic greenhouse gas emissions will markedly further increase global warming and changing climate patterns.
+Pollution, overexploitation of natural resources and environmental degradation will lead to severe, pervasive and possibly irreversible changes for people, assets, economies and ecosystems around the world.

 The driving forces of the Megatrend change over time.
 This timeline indicates more established and newer trends that are influencing the future direction of the Megatrend